aws/codecatalyst-blueprints/packages/components/issues/README.md

 });
 ```

-### Example 3: Creating a low priority issue with labels
+### Example 3: Creating a low-priority issue with labels

 ```
 import { Issue } from '@amazon-codecatalyst/blueprint-component.issues';